livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ### 6.2 Encoding and format

-* Keys are stored in a validated deterministic format.
+* Keys are stored in a validated deterministic format that encodes the curve and key material exactly as required by `01-protocol/04-cryptography.md`.
 * The format must encode curve type, public key, and private key.
 * Public keys are always derivable from private keys.
 * Separate public key files are forbidden.